Creating a Plan Rollback Job

 Use this option to refresh the state first.
 For example, consider using this option with an Apply job that you intend to run on manually updated (existing) infrastructure.Note

 Refreshing the state can affect performance.
-Consider disabling if the configuration includes several resources.
+If the configuration includes several resources, consider not using this option.

 The plan rollback job is created.
 The new job is listed under Jobs.